 Step 2: Submit Form to Student Records

-You or the faculty or staff member who completed the form on your behalf must submit the completed withdrawal form to Student Records.
+The staff member who completed the form on your behalf must submit the completed withdrawal form to Student Records.

 Step 3: Student Account (Refund/Credit/Obligation)